Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

     +---------+
     (Showing first 3 rows)

-As we have already seen in previous guides, adding a new column can be achieved with ``.with_column``:
+As we have already seen in previous guides, adding a new column can be achieved with :meth:`df.with_column() <daft.DataFrame.with_column>`:

 .. code-block:: python